 CMS holds all agents who enroll clients in Medicare Advantage and Part D prescription drug plans responsible for their marketing behavior.
 All of the carriers have compliance oversight teams that monitor the activities of agents selling their products.

-Agents create and use a variety of marketing materials to advertise Medicare Advantage and Part D products.
-These include, but are not limited to, letters, postcards, posters, brochures, scripts, radio and television ads, billboards, banners, signs, yellow page ads, church bulletin ads and websites.
+Agents create and use a variety of materials to advertise that they sell Medicare products such as Medicare Advantage and Part D products.
+These include, but are not limited to, letters, postcards, posters, brochures, scripts, radio and television ads, billboards, banners, signs, yellow page ads, church bulletin ads, social media content and websites.

-Events to educate the public on Medicare Advantage and Part D can be a great way to make more sales and establish a presence in your community.
+Events put on to educate the public about Medicare Advantage and Part D can be a great way to establish your presence in the community.

 There are numerous regulations requiring the protection of consumer information, particularly the HIPAA Privacy Rule and Security Rule, as well as state breach notification laws.